 Travel Essentials For Japan

 - Passport: Make sure it has at least six months validity and one empty page.

 - Visa: Many nationalities can enter Japan without needing to arrange a visa in advance, but it's best to check ahead.
 See Do I Need A Visa For Japan for more details.

 - Flight tickets: Even in this day of electronic ticketing, it's helpful to have a paper copy to refer to and show airport staff.
-If you are still researching flights to Japan, see Skyscanner as a useful way to compare multiple airlines' flight times and prices
+If you are still researching flights to Japan, use a flight comparison site to compare multiple airlines' flight times and prices

 - Hotel reservations: Having a print out is helpful for hotel staff as well as for yourself.
 If the hotel provides an address in Japanese, this is useful for taxi drivers.
 Also, you’ll be asked to fill in your first night’s hotel address in your landing card before immigration, so a printout is handy.
 Book Japan hotels online at Booking.com and Agoda.com

 - Buy your Japan Rail Pass if you're intending to travel around the country.
 You need to buy this before you arrive in Japan.
-See my article Japan Rail Pass: Is It Worth It? for more detailed info.
-Short answer: Yes, it is!
+See my article Japan Rail Pass: How To Buy Online for more detailed info or buy it directly online.

 - Credit Cards and Debit Cards: VISA and MasterCard are widely accepted in Japan - American Express not so much.
 Ensure you tell your bank before you leave your home country that your card may be used in Japan.
 Also bring an ATM debit card to withdraw Japanese yen from your checking account.
 See Getting Money In Kyoto for more information - it's pertinent to the whole country.